How to drive product adoption? Get 10+ tactics from our foolproof playbook

 Activation rate

 Because PQLs only represent the total number of activated users, the metric doesn’t take user churn into account!
 To discover if you’re activating efficiently, track the activation rate.
-Basically, it calculates how many new users reach your chosen activation event.
+Our data indicates that a healthy 2026 benchmark for B2S SaaS activation sits between 25% and 35%, depending on the complexity of the implementation.

 Feature adoption rate

-Your user engagement needs breadth – that is to say that users are engaging with multiple features.
+Your user engagement needs breadth—that is to say that users are engaging with multiple features.
 Certainly, a high rate of feature adoption is a good indicator that users are getting value from your product.
-On the other hand, paying for unused features lowers the perceived customer value!
+On the other hand, paying for unused features lowers the perceived customer value and makes your app an easy target for budget cuts.

 Customer lifetime value (CLV)